Skip to main content

 The next step: 3-Phosphoglycerate to Glyceraldehyde 3-Phosphate and dihydroxyacetone phosphate

-The 3PG produced by RuBisCo is converted to the triose glyceraldehyde-3-P (G3P) (which can readily isomerize to dihydroxyacetone phosphate) using typical glycolytic enzymes run in reverse except that NADPH is used as a reductant instead of NADH.
+The 3PG produced by RuBisCo is converted to the triose glyceraldehyde-3-P (G3P) (which can readily isomerize to dihydroxyacetone phosphate) using typical glycolytic enzymes run in reverse, except that NADPH is used as a reductant instead of NADH.
 In addition, the stromal and cytosolic enzymes derive from different genes.
-The remaining G3P not used to resynthesize ribulose 1,5BP can be used for the synthesis of starch, sucrose, etc, as illustrated in Figure 4 above.
+The G3P not used to resynthesize ribulose 1,5BP can be used to synthesize starch, sucrose, etc, as illustrated in Figure 4 above.

 Exchange of trioses and phosphate across the inner membrane

 The inner chloroplast membrane has a triose-phosphate/phosphate translocator (TPT), an antiporter that brings into the stroma Pi in exchange for a triose phosphate, either dihydroxyacetone phosphate or 3-phosphoglycerate.
 The importance of this was discussed above.
-The exported triose can be used for the synthesis of sucrose, which can be transported around the plant as a source of carbon.
+The exported triose can be used to synthesize sucrose, which can be transported around the plant as a carbon source.
 Trioses within the chloroplast can also be converted to glucose and onto glycogen as the organelle becomes an amyloplast.
-If the translocator is inhibited, Pi would decrease in the chloroplast, which would decrease ATP and also starch synthesis.
+If the translocator is inhibited, Pi would decrease in the chloroplast, decreasing ATP and starch synthesis.

 The structure of TPT has been determined with the bound ligands, 3-phosphoglycerate and inorganic phosphate, in an occluded conformation from Galdieria sulphuraria, an extremophilic unicellular species of red algae.
 Figure \(\PageIndex{25}\) shows an interactive iCn3D model of a triose-phosphate/phosphate translocator from the red algae (5Y78).

 The model shows two monomers, one with red cylindrical alpha helices and spacefill 3-phosphoglycerate.
-The other subunit is shown in gray with the 3PG in colored sticks and conserved residues (T188, K204, F263, Y339, K362, R363) that interact with both Pi and 3PG.
-There would presumably be an outward- and inward-open conformation that is triggered on ligand binding.
+The other subunit is gray, with the 3PG in colored sticks and conserved residues (T188, K204, F263, Y339, K362, R363) that interact with both Pi and 3PG.
+An outward- and inward-open conformation would presumably be triggered on ligand binding.

 Activity Regulation by Light

-Given their role in photosynthesis, you would expect even the dark reaction enzymes would be regulated by light.
+Given their role in photosynthesis, you would expect even the dark reaction enzymes to be regulated by light.
 Indeed, four C3 cycle enzymes are.
 They are ribulose 5-phosphate kinase, fructose 1,6-bisphosphatase, sedoheptulose 1,7-bisphosphatase, and glyceraldehyde 3-phosphate dehydrogenase.
 The regulation is affected by photon-induced disulfide bond formation between two cysteine side chains in the enzymes.
 When oxidized (disulfide bond form), the enzymes are inactive.
 Under light conditions, PSII, cyto b6f, and PSI work in electron transport to move electrons from H2O to ferredoxin and onto a small soluble protein, thioredoxin, which has a disulfide.
 The enzyme catalyzing this last step is ferredoxin-thioredoxin reductase.
-On reduction, the disulfide in thioredoxin is cleaved, and the now free sulfhydryls in thioredoxin are used to cleave the disulfide in the 4 enzymes mentioned above in a similar fashion to how β-mercaptoethanol in excess can cleave disulfides in proteins.
-This leads to conformational changes in the four enzymes which activate them.
-In the absence of light, the process reverses, and the enzymes are inhibited.
+On reduction, the disulfide in thioredoxin is cleaved, and the now free sulfhydryls in thioredoxin are used to cleave the disulfide in the four enzymes mentioned above in a similar fashion to how β-mercaptoethanol in excess can cleave disulfides in proteins.
+This leads to conformational changes in the four enzymes that activate them.
+The process reverses without light, and the enzymes are inhibited.
 For fuel at night, plants mobilize starch for energy.

 A simple mechanism to show how thioredoxin catalyzes disulfide bond reduction in target proteins is shown in Figure \(\PageIndex{26}\).

 The first enzyme in the oxidative branch of the pentose pathway, glucose 6-phosphate dehydrogenase, uses NADP+ as an oxidizing agent, producing NADPH.
-In the light, there is lots of NADPH produced from the light reactions of photosynthesis so it makes biological sense that under these conditions, glucose 6-phosphate dehydrogenase activity is inhibited.
-It is so, also by the cleavage of a critical disulfide bond, but in this case, it results in enzyme inactivation.
+In the light, there is lots of NADPH produced from the light reactions of photosynthesis, so it makes biological sense that under these conditions, glucose 6-phosphate dehydrogenase activity is inhibited.
+It is also regulated by the cleavage of a critical disulfide bond, but it results in enzyme inactivation in this case.

-We saw the role of thioredoxin in the previous chapter section when we discussed the regulation of photosynthesis as well as the ATP synthase of the chloroplast.
+We saw the role of thioredoxin in the previous chapter section when we discussed the regulation of photosynthesis and the chloroplast's ATP synthase.

 Figure \(\PageIndex{27}\) shows an interactive iCn3D model showing a comparison of the structures of oxidized (1ERU) and reduced (1ERT) human thioredoxin.